 A universal operating room isn’t segmented by specialities and functions.
 It’s a general operating room outfitted with every piece of equipment imaginable.
 The rationale is that doctors should be able to do virtually any surgical procedure, regardless of the situation, all in one room.

-Improved Visualization is Driving Hybrid Operating Rooms
+Improved Visualization is Driving Hybrid OR

 It’s crucial that we understand the underlying considerations that paved the way for the emergence of a hybrid operating room: enhanced visualization in the surgical theatre, thereby decreasing the probability of a diagnostic error.